SSL Security

 **Motivation for SSL**

 SSL was also primarily motivated by HTTP.
-It was originally designed as an add-on to HTTP, called HTTPS, not a standalone protocol.
+It was initially designed as an add-on to HTTP, called HTTPS, but it is not a standalone protocol.
 Additionally, HTTP has improved from a security perspective.
 With HTTP, data traveling over the network is encrypted using SSL and TLS protocols.
-As a result, man-in-the-middle attacks are extremely difficult to execute
+As a result, man-in-the-middle attacks are complicated to execute

 **The Role of HTTP**